EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 4 - No Spamming or Off-Topic Content
 ------------
 .. important::
     :ref:`Do not spam the server or be repeatedly off-topic in channels.
-You can use the channel descriptions to understand the (if applicable) channel-specific rules for each.`
+You can use the channel descriptions to understand the (if available) channel-specific rules for each.`

 - **Keep message content relevant to channel.**

 Do not look for groups outside of the \"Looking for group\" category.
 On a similar note, do not hold discussions outside of the \"Discussion\" category.
-Simple right?

 - **Read channel descriptions to better understand them.**